Ocean Biogeochemical Modelling Environment - OceanBioME

 OceanBioME.jl is a fast and flexible ocean biogeochemical modelling environment.
 It is highly modular and is designed to make it easy to implement and use a variety of biogeochemical and physical models.
 OceanBioME is built to be coupled with physics models from Oceananigans.jl allowing simulations across a wide range of spatial scales ranging from a global hydrostatic free surface model to non-hydrostatic large-eddy simulations.
 OceanBioME was designed specifically for ocean carbon dioxide removal applications.
 Notably, it includes active particles which allow individual-based models to be seamlessly coupled with the flow physics, ecosystem models, and carbonate chemistry.

-OceanBioME.jl includes a framework for integrating the growth of biological/active Lagrangian particles which move around and can interact with the (Eulerian) tracer fields - for example, consuming nutrients and carbon dioxide while releasing dissolved organic material.
+OceanBioME.jl includes a framework for integrating the growth of biological/active particles which move around and can interact with the (Eulerian) tracer fields - for example, consuming nutrients and carbon dioxide while releasing dissolved organic material.
 A growth model for sugar kelp is currently implemented using active particles, and this model can be used in a variety of dynamical scenarios including free-floating or bottom-attached particles.

 Quick install